 Send in your tax return even if it is late.
 However, if you send in your return after the deadline, penalties will be added to what you owe.
 The deadline for sending in your tax return depends upon how you send it.
 If you send in your tax return by post, the deadline is usually 31 October each year.
 If you send in your tax return over the internet, the deadline is usually 31 January each year.
 Penalties for late tax returns are a complicated area.
 For more information, contact us for advice.

 HMRC will add interest to your tax debt at a set rate.
 It is very rare for HMRC to stop adding this interest.
 This means that the amount you owe can increase quickly.

 It is important to try to make an arrangement to pay with HMRC collectors as soon as possible.
 You usually need to treat income tax arrears as a priority debt.
 Make an offer to clear the arrears and use your budget to show what you can afford.
 The collector will sometimes accept instalments to clear what you owe.

 However, this will usually be over a short period, for example between three and six months, depending on your circumstances.
 If you need longer than this to pay back what you owe and you have previously had a good payment record, HMRC may agree a longer repayment period with you.
 Contact the Self Assessment Payment Helpline on 0300 200 3822.

 If any of your tax returns are still outstanding, HMRC will not usually allow you further time to pay your debt back in instalments.

 VAT is a tax that is charged on most goods and services that certain businesses provide.
 You should have been registered to pay VAT if your annual turnover was above a certain amount.
 The amount you should have paid will usually be the VAT on your sales minus the VAT on purchases for goods and services you bought for your business.

-You may need to treat VAT arrears as a priority debt.
+- You usually need to treat VAT arrears as a priority debt.
 Use your budget to help you work out what offer of payment to make.
-Contact us for advice.